gi-no/blog_mean_stack/article2.md

             `-- thing.spec.js             Server-side test code
 ```

-Client-side codes are under "client" directory, and server-side codes are under "server" directory.
+Client-side codes are under the "client" directory, and server-side codes are under the "server" directory.

-On "client/app" directory, each page have own directory(ex: "client/app/main").
-The directory pack JavaScript code(controller), HTML file(view), URL routing configuration file, CSS files, test file to make it easy to maintain.
+In the "client/app" directory, each page has its own directory (ex: "client/app/main").
+The directory pack a JavaScript code (controller), a HTML file (view), a URL routing configuration file, a CSS files, and a test file to make it easy to maintain.

-On "server/api" directory, each subdirectory has own JavaScript API code(controller), Web socket code, URL routing configuration, test code, and DB model.
+In the "server/api" directory, each subdirectory has own JavaScript API code(controller), Web socket code, URL routing configuration, test code, and DB model.

 [f:id:paiza:20150709030234p:plain]

-Client-side controllers communicate with server-side controllers using server API, and update HTML template or handle events.
-Server-side controllers communicates with client-side controller using server API, and retrieve or update data from/to MongoDB through DB model.
+Client-side controllers communicate with server-side controllers using the server APIs, and they update HTML page or handle events.
+Server-side controllers communicate with client-side controllers using server APIs, and they retrieve or update data from/to MongoDB through the DB model.

-If we think about MVC, from clients' point of view, servers are like models, from servers' point of view, clients are like views.
+If we think about MVC, from the clients' point of view, servers are like models.
+From servers' point of view, clients are like views.

-Default npm packages on Angular Full-stack generator is a bit old, so update to latest packages using "npm-check-updates" .
+The default npm packages on Angular Full-stack generator are a bit old, so update to the latest packages using "npm-check-updates" .

 ```shell
 % sudo npm install -g npm-check-updates